Traffic rules

 After all, the pedestrian goes straight ahead on the same road.

-Are you coming to the pedestrian from the they?
-Then you do it gas bee!
-So this means that you can keep driving, because you can go ahead now.
+Are you coming to the pedestrian from the side?
+Then you say, just slide!
+So this means that you can keep driving, because you have right of way now.

-Is the pedestrian not coming from you, but from a intersecting road — so from left or right?
+Is the pedestrian not on the same road, but on an intersecting road — so from left or right?

 So it's all about one thing:

 Is the pedestrian going? straight ahead on the same road?
-Then you leave him or her behind.
+Then you give way.

 Is the pedestrian coming from a different road?
-Then you can drive on.
+Then you have right of way.

 Then I wonder if you know this question..